 Are you considering braces but you’re worried you won’t like how they look, and you’ve heard they hurt?
 We have good news!
-Like all technology, braces have improved over the years.
+Like all technology, braces have improved and become more affordable over the years.
 Not that long ago braces could be painful, unsightly, and inconvenient.

 This innovation has massively increased comfort and efficiency by allowing us to use lighter, more continuous forces.